 What are the Symptoms of COVID-19?

 The CDC says the main symptoms are fever, cough, and shortness of breath.
 Symptoms of COVID-19 appear in as few as two days or as long as 14 days after exposure.
 The University of California San Francisco (UCSF), detailed the progression of the illness.
 Initial symptoms are mild and flu-like with a fever.
 While some recover after the initial symptoms, others go on to develop more severe symptoms.

 How Do I Prepare My Business for a Coronavirus Outbreak?

 The CDC is encouraging employers to take action now to help prevent the spread of coronavirus in non-healthcare settings.
 Employers should plan now for a COVID-19 outbreak in the U.S. at varying levels so they can refine their response plan as needed as the illness spreads.
 According to the CDC, here’s what employers should do now:

-- Employees with acute respiratory illness symptoms are recommended to stay home and not come to work until they are fever free and symptom free for at least 24 hours (a fever is defined as body temperature above 100.4° F [37.8° C] or greater using an oral thermometer) without the use of fever-reducing medications or other symptom-altering medicines (e.g. cough suppressants).
+Employees with acute respiratory illness symptoms are recommended to stay home and not come to work until they are fever-free and symptom-free for at least 24 hours (a fever is defined as a body temperature above 100.4° F [37.8° C] or greater using an oral thermometer) without the use of fever-reducing medications or other symptom-altering medicines (e.g. cough suppressants).

-- Ensure employees who become sick while traveling or on temporary assignment understand they should notify their supervisor and promptly call a healthcare provider for advice if needed.
+Ensure employees who become sick while traveling or on temporary assignments understand they should notify their supervisor and promptly call a healthcare provider for advice if needed.

 What Should I Include in My Business’ Infectious Disease Response Plan?